 Corfu’s extensive cuisine includes Greek foods but adds authentic flavors to it.
 Some of the most *and best* of Corfu’s options include the sofrito, the Bourdeto, and of course, the olives.
 Sofrito is just cooked veils with parsley, garlic, and wine, while Bourdeto is a stew made out of fish and red pepper.
 Both of these options are a must-try.

 The olives are also a must-taste in Corfu.
 They come from old-grown trees, some of them as old as 100 years old.
 The best-tasting olive oil comes from the Dafnis family, who’s grown it for decades.
 The secret is pairing the olives with a tasty salad and Feta cheese and drizzling a little bit of Himalayan salt on top of it.
 Best combination ever!
 Light, smooth, tasty, and fresh.

 If you need something more consistent, you can always try Corfu’s kumquat.
-This fruit originally flourished in China and has been introduced to the Greek culture in the 19th century by the Middle Eastern inhabitants.
+This fruit originally flourished in China and was introduced to the Greek culture in the 19th century by the Middle Eastern inhabitants.
 Pairing this fruit with an alcoholic drink such as Prosecco will make up the perfect aperitif.

 The best island escape tours

 If you’re planning to stay longer in Corfu, this is your chance to explore more of its surroundings.
-Some of the most popular destinations in Corfu include the Vatos village, the beaches of Ermones or Corfu Town, or Old Perithia.
+Some of the most popular destinations in Corfu include the Vatos village, the beaches of Ermones or Corfu Town, and Old Perithia.
 Another cool site to visit is Paleokastritsa Beach, the island’s sacred and spiritual hub.